scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    max_iter = n_params
    chunks = n_examples // n_params

-Creation of a ``HyperbandSearachCV`` object and the Dask array is simple with
+Creation of a ``HyperbandSearchCV`` object and the Dask array is simple with
 this:

 .. code-block:: python